AstarNetwork/astar-docs/docs/EVM/precompiles.md

 # Precompiles

-A precompile just means a common functionality for smart contracts which has been compiled, so Ethereum nodes can run this efficiently.
-From a contract's perspective this is just a single command like an opcode.
+A precompile means a common functionality for smart contracts which has been compiled, so that Ethereum nodes can run this efficiently.
+From a contract's perspective, this is just a single command like an opcode.
 The Frontier EVM used in Astar provides several useful precompiled contracts.
-These contracts are implemented in the platform itself as a native implementations.
-The precompiled contracts from address `0x01` through` 0x08` are the same as those in Ethereum.
-Astar additionally implements precompiled contracts starting from `0x5001`, to support new Astar features.
+These contracts are implemented in our ecosystem as a native implementation.
+The precompiled contracts `0x01` through `0x08` are the same as those in Ethereum (see list below).
+Astar additionally implements precompiled contracts start from `0x5001`, and support new Astar features.

 ## Ethereum Native Precompiles
 | Precompile | Address |